Platinum Group Metals in Canada: Everything You Need to Know

 Did you know that Canada is home to the world's 9th largest gold reserves?
 Gold is mined in nine provinces and territories including out west in British Columbia, to the north in Nunavut, and in the east on the island of Newfoundland.
 Gold was first discovered in Canada in th...

 Did you know that Canada is the largest producer and exporter of potash in the world?!
-Canada also is home to the largest global potash reserves, with over 1 billion tonnes - or about 1/5th of the world’s supply.
-Potash is just one of the natural resources that Canada has in ...
+Canada also is home to the largest global potash reserves, with over 1 billion tonnes - or about 20 per cent of the world’s supply!
+Potash is just one of the natural resources that Canada h...

 Did you know that Canada is the second largest global producer and exporter of uranium?!
 Canada is also home to the 4th largest reserves with most of our production coming the McArthur River and Cigar Lake mines in Northern Saskatchewan, two of the largest and highest-grade m...